Earth Day Clean Up Poster

 WARD THREE (8 Sites)

-• Clearview Park: The Clearview Oakville Community Alliance (COCA) encourages residents to pick up a bag and glove and tidy up their section of the geographically large neighbourhood.
+• Clearview Park: On Saturday, May 4 at 9 am, the Clearview Oakville Community Alliance (COCA) encourages residents to pick up a bag and gloves and pitch-in to tidy up their section of this geographically large neighbourhood in east Oakville bordering Mississauga.

 • Gairloch Gardens: Beginning at 10 am, pitch-in with David Bird and the Chartwell Maple Grove Residents Association (CMGRA).